KachiAlex/real-estate-marketplace/GLOBAL_SEARCH_FEATURE.md

 ## Conclusion

-The global search feature provides a powerful and intuitive way for users to find properties, investments, and users across the Property Ark platform.
+The global search feature provides a powerful and intuitive way for users to find properties, investments, and users across the PropertyArk platform.
 With its clean interface, keyboard shortcuts, and real-time filtering, it significantly enhances the user experience and makes navigation more efficient.